Sports Authority of India: Army Boys Sports Company (ABSC)

-(iii) SAI Training Centers Scheme (STC)
+SAI Training Centers Scheme (STC)

 SAI Training Centre Scheme (SAI STC) was created in 1995 by merging "Sports Project Development Area Centres" (SPDA) and "Sports Hostel Scheme".
-It is run collaboration with the State Government and Union Territory Administrations.
+It is run in collaboration with the State Government and Union Territory Administrations.
 The trainees are admitted into the scheme on residential and non-residential basis where they are funded by the government.
-The main objectives of the scheme are to: